We do not bill insurance directly, but will provide you with a receipt that you can submit to your insurance company for re-imbursement

 Well, could you do the splits before your session?
 Your results may vary.

 We do not currently provide any recommendations for self-care.
 Searching YouTube, Instagram, or Google for “pre-hab”, “Mobility”, “range of motion”, “joint articulation” should help provide some ideas.
+“Nerve flossing” and “nerve gliding” also are some good movement patterns, especially for referred pain issues.

 While joints ‘popping’ during a session sometimes happens, it is not a goal or objective.
 We do not thrust or tug with the intent to manipulate the spine.
 We can refer you to a chiropractor for adjustments